 Many exchange programmes have been postponed. eTwinning enables you to carry on with your project in an online format.
 Read more on the eTwinning website.

-Higher education and senior secondary vocational education
+Higher education and vocational education

 For more information, visit the website of the Government of the Netherlands.